| | |

 Cummins 5.9L Cams

 Colt Cams is proud to introduce our latest grinds for the Cummins 5.9L B series engine!
 We've worked long and hard to develop these great new profiles.
 We've dyno'ed some 50 different combinations of durations, lobe separation and installed centerlines to come up with the ultimate cam for your Cummins 5.9.
-We have a large quantity of new billets in stock ready for you!
-Our 5.9L Cummins cams are available in 3 stages:
+We have a large quantity of new cast billets in stock ready for you!
+Our 5.9L Cummins cams are available in 6 stages.
+We are always willing to customize alternative grinds as well.

 - No clearance issues or springs required